DreaMokH/LDNet/README.md

 # LDNet
-A repo for lightweight 360° omnidirectional image SOD
+A repo for lightweight 360° omnidirectional image SOD.

+The code is coming soon.